- Formula: Ni2O3

 The following are some synonyms of dinickel trioxide:

 - nickel oxide

 The oxidation number of nickel in dinickel trioxide is 3.

 May not have been made pure.

-What follows is the calculated isotope pattern for the Ni2O3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula Ni2O3 with the most intense ion set to 100%.